itenfay/CXSwiftKit/README.md

   ┃
   ┣ Base
   ┃   ┣ CXAssociatedKey.swift
   ┃   ┣ CXConfig.swift              // The configuration of this kit.
+  ┃   ┣ CXConstraintMaker.swift
+  ┃   ┣ CXGlobal.swift              // Provides some global methods
+  ┃   ┣ CXLock.swift                // Includes multi-thread locks(`CXUnfairLock, CXMutex, CXRecursiveMutex, CXSpin, CXConditionLock`).
   ┃   ┣ CXLogger.swift              // Outputs logs to the console.
   ┃   ┗ CXSwiftBase.swift           // Declares a `CXSwiftBaseCompatible` protocol, etc. You can use `cx` in the app, e.g.: view.cx.right = 10
   ┃
   ┣ Core
   ┃   ┣ Atomic